Community of Christ culture reflects our unique identity and experience as a Restoration church.

 Many congregations partner with others in the community to address needs related to hunger, poverty, ecology, discrimination, and oppression.
 We unite to fully express our identity and calling as Community of Christ and become invitational, Christ-centered communities of justice and peace.
 We call this Zion, the beloved community and peaceable kingdom of God.

 Community of Christ recognizes the cross as a symbol of Christ's resurrection and love’s triumph over violence.
 Many of our congregations use the cross.
-It is a symbol used within scripture (1 Corinthians 1:18).
+It is a symbol used in scripture (1 Corinthians 1:18).
 We respect those who do not use the cross.
 In the end, that which resides in our hearts is more important than outward expressions or symbols of faith.
-For those interested in a history of the cross in the Restoration, read Banishing the Cross: The Emergence of a Mormon Taboo by Michael G. Reed (John Whitmer Books, 2012).

 Community of Christ upholds diversity of opinion and invites dialogue on all issues.
 At times this can be very difficult to navigate and maintain our oneness in Christ.
 Our “Faithful Disagreement” policy helps us step through the process of holding different views on specific policies, beliefs, principles, and other Community of Christ positions.
 The intent is to improve the overall faithful response of the church to God's intended direction without classifying others as unfaithful.